-Conclusion: This review explores different factors involved in hair cycle disruption following acute or chronic stress, i.e. in Telogen Effluvium, highlighting a less-studied relationship between the stress hormone, cortisol, and follicular proteoglycans.
-There is evidence to show that the enhanced degradation rate of proteoglycans (Proteoglycan Follicular Atrophy) secondary to high concentrations of circulating cortisol explains the association between stress and hair loss in Acute and Chronic Telogen Effluvium.
+Conclusion: This review explores different factors involved in hair cycle disruption following acute or chronic stress, i.e., in Telogen Effluvium, highlighting a less-studied relationship between the stress hormone, cortisol, and follicular proteoglycans.
+There is evidence to show that the enhanced rate of degradation of proteoglycans (Proteoglycan Follicular Atrophy), secondary to high concentrations of circulating cortisol, explains the association between stress and hair loss in Acute and Chronic Telogen Effluvium.
 A Proteoglycan Replacement Therapy (Nourkrin® with Marilex® from Pharma Medico), featuring versican and decorin specifically, can play a pivotal role in the induction and prolongation of the Anagen phase of the Hair Growth Cycle during stress-induced Acute and Chronic Telogen Effluvium.

 Thom E, Thom EW